sanzeeb3/how-many-posts/readme.txt

 ### WordPress How Many Posts?
 Plugin

 Sends a weekly email to the site administrator on number of posts published this past week.

-The plugin does not do any other things.

 Just install and activate the plugin.
 Leave out all the rest.